Under $100K

 Home Services and Maintenance

-Mr. Handyman attracts veterans with its skilled trades focus and franchise fees starting around $50,000.
+Mr. Handyman attracts veterans with its skilled trades focus.
+The franchise fee is $67,000 and the disclosed total investment runs $143,150 to $179,600.
 Your military technical training provides a foundation for handyman services, while the franchise system handles marketing and customer acquisition.
+Veterans receive 15% off the franchise fee.

 Cleaning and Restoration Services